MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha.md

 On a witness you cannot:

-- Failover an availability group to a witness.
+- Fail over an availability group to a witness.
 - Change the availability mode.

 To create an availability group with two synchronous replicas and a witness, see [Create availability group with two synchronous replicas and a witness](sql-server-linux-availability-group-configure-ha.md#witnessScript).